OmarM-1/491-Project/README.md

 python -m pip install --upgrade pip

-pip install transformers accelerate pillow huggingface_hub torch torchvision
+pip install transformers accelerate pillow huggingface_hub torch torchvision faiss-cpu sentence-transformers rank-bm25

 AFTER, run the model in which itll start downloading all the model weights (no training required) itll be about 30gb +-5 It should be able to run on all our device but this is just a small scale model, to utilize a better one we need to move it to a cloud computing service.